-There you are, making a point about something you’re passionate about, presenting a rebuttal or holding your space when suddenly, your voice cracks.
+There you are, making a point, presenting a rebuttal, or holding your space when suddenly, your voice cracks.
 You sniff because your nose has started to run.
 You realize tears are imminent.

-I try to fight them off by breathing deeply, pursing my lips, and swallowing repeatedly.
+I fight them off by breathing deeply, pursing my lips, and swallowing repeatedly.
 Sometimes it even works.
-The tears are exceptionally frustrating because as soon as tears appear, men essentially stop listening.
-It’s even worse with doctors, and you’re already at a disadvantage there simply by being female.
-Lest you feel compelled to jump in with “but my doctor’s awesome,” I had an excellent doctor, too.
+The tears are exceptionally frustrating because as soon as they appear, men stop listening.
+It’s even worse with doctors, and I’m already at a disadvantage there because I’m female.
+Lest you feel compelled to jump in with “but my doctor’s awesome,” I’ve had good doctors, too.
 But anecdotes are almost never evidence. [ii]

-Doctors also generally (about eighty percent of my experience) think worse of me because of the “mentally ill” designation.
-Once tears show up, I’m doomed.
-Everyone becomes about soothing.
+Doctors also tend to think worse of me/treat me badly because of the “mental illness” designation.
+If tears show up in addition, I’m doomed.
+Everything becomes about soothing me.
 Listening ceases to occur.
 There is now zero chance I’ll receive the necessary help.

 Women may shed their tears at varying rates, but one thing seems to remain constant wherever you go.
-Generally speaking, societies prefer it when men do their crying on the inside.
-That is until they have some sort of crisis related to suppressed emotion and swallowed tears. [iii] Then society is all about fixing things.
+Generally speaking, societies prefer men to do their crying on the inside.
+That is until they have some sort of crisis related to suppressing their emotions. [iii] Then society is all about fixing things.
 Until our interest wanes.

-Swallowed tears are salty like the seas.
-It comforts me, our connection to the ocean.
+Tears are salty like the sea.
+It comforts me, that connection to the ocean.
 I like that our biology links us to our world.